 Advertisements for Infertility: Using Reproductive Desire to Reinforce Gender Roles

 In terms of commercial assisted reproductive technology, India is a leader.
 In India, the scientific and healthcare industries, as well as procreative technology, have taken over the culture.
-The concept of "test-tube" children has become more commonplace because to popular culture, print and electronic media, and the thriving IVF (in vitro fertilisation) clinic industry in India.
+The concept of "test-tube" children has become more commonplace due to popular culture, print and electronic media, and the thriving IVF (in vitro fertilization) clinic industry in India.

-In the 1990s, India became a market for assisted reproductive technology as a result of the emergence of globalisation and other liberal economic policies.
+In the 1990s, India became a market for assisted reproductive technology as a result of the emergence of globalization and other liberal economic policies.
 Infertility was medicalized in the nineteenth century, turning sufferers into patients.
-In the twenty-first century, with the rise of new reproductive technologies and the diabolical confluence of neoliberalism, globalisation, free market capitalism, the same patients became consumers.
+In the twenty-first century, with the rise of new reproductive technologies and the confluence of neoliberalism, globalization, and free-market capitalism, the same patients became consumers.

-As gendered technologies, assisted reproductive technologies themselves have very specific and distinct applications on the bodies of men and women (Konrad 1998).
+As gendered technologies, assisted reproductive technologies themselves have very specific and distinct applications on the bodies of men and women.
 The commodification of human desires opens up a market when social or medical priorities are linked to unpredictable consequences from a cultural-economic perspective.
-Through the "microphysics of power," to use Foucault's the phrase, desire is crucial in supporting the societal norms of fertility behaviour.
+Through the "microphysics of power," to use Foucault's phrase, desire is crucial in supporting the societal norms of fertility behavior.

 Capitalism performs best when it observes people's most valued desires and tailors this information to keep consumerism in motion.
 The market for assisted reproduction technology employs dynamic advertising methods through the employment of street hoardings, wall advertisements, posters with exquisite designs, fantastic websites, and media, print, and institutional advertisements.